Birding

 Questions

-- What are the latest studies, reports, and videos regarding birding?
+- What are the latest studies, reports, and videos regarding birding? = ¿Cuáles son los últimos estudios, informes y videos sobre la observación de aves?

-- How has the birding community changed in the past 20 years?
+- How has the birding community changed in the past 10 years? = ¿Cómo ha cambiado la comunidad de observación de aves en los últimos 10 años?

-- What are your favorite birding apps, books, Facebook pages/groups and other digital and analog resources?
+- What are your favorite birding apps, books, Facebook pages/groups, and other digital and analog resources? = ¿Cuáles son sus aplicaciones de observación de aves, libros, páginas/grupos de Facebook y otros recursos digitales y analógicos favoritos?

 Elsewhere on the Web